-The municipality hereby grants to Comcast renewal of its nonexclusive municipal consent to place in, upon, across, above, over and under highways, streets, alleys, sidewalks, easements, public ways and public places in the municipality, poles, wires, cables, underground conduits, manholes and other television conductors, fixtures, apparatus and equipment as may be necessary for the construction, operation and maintenance in the municipality of a cable television and communications system.
-Construction pursuant to said consent is conditioned upon prior approval of the Board of Public Utilities.
+The Township hereby grants to Comcast of New Jersey, Inc., renewal of its nonexclusive municipal consent to place in, upon, across, above, over and under highways, streets, alleys, sidewalks, easements, public ways and public places in the Township, poles, wires, cables, underground conduits, manholes and other television conductors, fixtures, apparatus and equipment as may be necessary for the construction, operation and maintenance in the Township of a cable television and communications system.

-For the purpose of this chapter, the following terms, phrases, words and their derivations shall have the meaning given herein.
-Such meaning or definition of terms is supplemental to those definitions of the Federal Communications Commission ("FCC") rules and regulations, 47 CFR Subsection 76.1 et seq., and the Cable Communications Policy Act, 47 U.S.C. § 521 et seq., as amended, and the Cable Television Act, N.J.S.A.
+For the purpose of this chapter, the following terms, phrases, words and their derivations shall have the meanings given herein.
+Such meanings or definitions of terms are supplemental to those definitions of the Federal Communications Commission (FCC) rules and regulations, 47 CFR 76.1 et seq., and the Cable Communications Policy Act, 47 U.S.C. § 521 et seq., as amended, and the Cable Television Act, N.J.S.A.
 48:5A-1 et seq., and shall in no way be construed to broaden, alter or conflict with the federal and state definitions:

 - ACT or CABLE TELEVISION ACT

 - Chapter 186 of the General Laws of New Jersey, and subsequent amendments thereto, N.J.S.A.
 48:5A-1 et seq.

 - The Company's application for renewal of municipal consent.

 - The Board of Public Utilities, State of New Jersey.

 - The grantee of rights under this chapter and is known as "Comcast of New Jersey, Inc."